 Bevary Holiday Home is a nice small guesthouse in Anuradhapura.
 Harindra, the owner, is a terrific guy who was very helpful to us in planning our trips around town.
 The rooms he offers are big and clean, with air-con and a hot shower.

 Besides Wilpattu, there are many other National Parks in Sri Lanka where you can do safaris.
-Yala NP is one of the most well known (and overrun by tourists).
-We chose Wilpattu because it’s a bit less known and still offered a good chance of spotting wildlife.
+Yala National Park is the best known and most visited, but Udawalawe National Park is a good option to visit with your family as well.
+Yala and Wilpattu were the first to national parks in Sri Lanka.
+We chose Wilpattu NP because, as it’s further away from Sri Lanka’s Southern beaches, it’s a bit less crowded and still offers a good chance of spotting wildlife.
 This safari was definitely one to cross off our bucket list of things to do in Sri Lanka.

 On our way to Wilpattu National Park